All Episodes

 That's what they don't get.

-It was the answer I gave yesterday to the to the nice liberal that called and wanted to know how we defeat terrorism long-term by getting those young kids that are not yet born or soon uh or have been born, but they're very young and they're gonna be inculcated with hate.
+It was the answer I gave yesterday to the nice liberal that called and wanted to know how we defeat terrorism long term by getting those young kids that are not yet born or soon or have been born, but they're very young and they're going to be inculcated with hate.

-So they they're thinking that when the president said yesterday we will spread an ideology of hope and compassion, that the president say we're not gonna use war.
+So they're thinking that when the president said yesterday, we will spread an ideology of hope and compassion that the president say we're not going to use war.

 That's precisely what Bush's policy is, and it's exactly what he has articulated.